Vipulsshah/object_detection_and_tracking/README.md

   following are the steps to implement the project in your device. <br>
   <p>
     1. Create a new project into pycharm and crate new virtual environment. <br>
-    2. Clone the complete project from github repository from the link give in the mail.  <br>
+    2. Clone the complete project from github repository.  <br>
     3. Download all the required libraries for the project into new virtual environment using command:  <br>
     >> pip install -r requirements.txt  <br>
     4. Downloaded and place the weights file ‘yolov5s.pt’ in your project directory from “https://github.com/ultralytics/yolov5/releases”.  <br>